jlsamson-cyber256/jlsamson-ark/README.md

 # Hi, I'm Leigh 👋

 BSIT student majoring in Network and Cybersecurity at Mapua Malayan Digital College.
-Still learning, still building — one tendonitis at a time huhuhuhu.
+Still learning, still building — one tendonitis at a time :-(.

 ---